 exposure to high yield and investment grade corporate bonds without taking significant default or interest rate risk.

 seeking a portfolio with differentiated holdings and a low correlation to market indexes.

 maintain a long-term focus and tolerate underperforming the major indexes in the short run.

-The Fund’s goal is to generate current income and an attractively higher yield than comparable maturity US Treasury securities by investing primarily in high yield corporate bonds while avoiding incurring a significant risk of default.
+The Fund’s goal is to generate current income and an attractively higher yield than comparable maturity US Treasury securities by investing primarily in high yield and investment grade corporate bonds while avoiding incurring a significant risk of default.

 Generally the majority of securities in the portfolio are part of smaller issues of less than $500 million.
 We believe our size is an advantage in this area, as many bond funds are too large to invest in these issues, which can create attractive mispricing opportunities.